What research says about this popular natural sleep supplement

 As a sleep-deprived nation, we continue to seek new ways to get the rest we need.
 Some people have turned to melatonin supplements, a naturally occurring hormone produced in the pineal gland that plays a key role in the biology of sleep, specifically the body’s sleep-wake cycle.

-According to figures from the U.S. Department of Health, an estimated 3.1. million Americans take melatonin.
-And those numbers have been rapidly increasing with sales doubling from 2007 to 2012.
+According to figures from the U.S. Department of Health, the number of people who take melatonin as a dietary supplement has been doubling steadily since 2012.
 Clearly, melatonin has its fans, but the question remains: Does it really work?

 Considered a dietary supplement, melatonin can be sold without a prescription.
 What’s more, manufacturers of synthetic melatonin aren’t required to prove their claims – the supplements industry is largely unregulated by the FDA.
 Lack of regulation underscores the need for consumers to do their due diligence to get reliable information before they buy – whether it’s in pill, chewable gummy or liquid form.

 Experts too are weighing in with their thoughts on melatonin’s effectiveness.
-Michael Grandner, director of the Sleep and Health Research Program at the University of Arizona, offers his views based on the latest research.
+Michael Grandner, director of the Sleep and Health Research Program at the University of Arizona, offers his views on melatonin.
 “The literature is pretty clear that melatonin can be a useful clock shifter, when taken at a low dose, at the right time,” he explains.
 “But the literature is also pretty clear that melatonin is relatively useless for insomnia.”

 He also says that there is some evidence that doses of approx. 5 mg at bedtime can help induce sleep, especially in older people.
 Adults can safely take melatonin, but may be subject to side effects.
 The most common are headaches, daytime sleepiness and dizziness.